marie-phu-qui/supers-wiki/README.md

 ## To Do

-* vue=app folder has been created with:
+* The vue-app folder has been created with cmds:
 ```sh
 vue create vue-app
 ```